 Sign and Broadcast Transaction

-Obtain the unsignedTransaction object provided by the relevant API endpoint or a transaction builder, e.g., /staking/delegate, /staking/vote, /staking/undelegate.
+Obtain the unsignedTransaction object provided by a transaction builder or the relevant API endpoint, e.g., /staking/delegate, /staking/vote, /staking/undelegate.

 Use the tronweb library to sign the transaction with your private key.